koutto/jok3r/README.md

 Configuration files
 ----
 There is one configuration file (.conf) per supported service.
-There are all stored inside the "settings" directory.
+There are all stored inside the [settings] directory.
 **Testers can easily edit the content of the existing files in order to add/remove some tools and/or to update the commands.
 Furthermore, they also can add configuration files for new services.**

 The syntax of a configuration file is described below (remember: 1 configuration file = 1 service):